 The University of Colorado is closely monitoring the situation in Israel, Gaza, and the West Bank as it affects University travel.
 Many airlines have already cancelled or suspended flights, and traveler advisories are changing regularly.
 For the most up-to-date information on worldwide travel advisories and how those impact any University business travel planning, please refer to the US Department of State Travel Advisories page.

 CU travelers are also encouraged to utilize ISOS Membership Services (enter CU’s Membership No. 11BCAS000006 to log in) as an additional resource.
 To receive updated notifications dependent on your travel destination, download the ISOS mobile app.
 Note: All travel booked through Concur/CBT is automatically registered with ISOS.

-The University of Colorado, as a public institution of higher education of the State of Colorado is exempt by law, from all federal excise taxes and from all Colorado State and local government sales and use taxes when purchasing goods and/or services in the conduct of official University business.
-(IRS 48.4221-5 and C.R.S.
-39-26-114(a) and 203) It is not required that governmental entities present a Colorado issued tax-exemption number in order to make a tax exempt purchase.
+The University of Colorado, as a public institution of higher education of the State of Colorado, is exempt by law from all federal excise taxes and from all Colorado State and local government sales and use taxes when purchasing goods or services in the conduct of official University business (IRS 48.4221-5 and C.R.S.
+39-26-704).

 FEIN Number: 84-6000555